 This is actually an easy way of going about life *though it’s excruciatingly hard to live with and fills you with despair*.
 But it’s not the right way if you want to find meaning and happiness.
 The proper way is to be the hero and accept life’s suffering willingly.
 [Read: How to deal with loneliness: 12 ways to bring you back to life]

-#6 Sorting out your life incrementally.
 Accept where you’re at right now.
 And move forward within that context.
 The key is to start with the small things in your life.

 Start really small and just with yourself.
 Tidy your room if it’s messy.
 Organize your things.
 Make sense of the chaos that you have direct control over.
 Get a regular sleep routine where you wake up and sleep at a particular time each day.
 Start small and increase your scope bit by bit as you gain confidence.
+[Read: 7 Easy steps to be blissfully happy in a relationship]

-#7 Sorting out your health.
 Here are crucial things to address over time if you have brain fog/depression/anxiety:

 – Schedule a check-up with your doctor *hormone levels, blood/micronutrient test, allergy test*.